UdaySMukherjee/UAV-AIOT_COLLAB/README.md

 3. The data will be uploaded to the specified ThingSpeak channel for visualization and analysis.
 4. You can access the ThingSpeak channel to view the collected data and perform further analysis.

+## Modified Kalman Filter Description for noise reduction in data collection and transmission
+The Kalman filter is a recursive mathematical algorithm used for estimating the state of a dynamic system in the presence of uncertain and noisy measurements.
+It was developed by Rudolf Kalman in the early 1960s and has since found numerous applications in various fields, including control systems, robotics, navigation, computer vision, and signal processing.

+Algorithm :

+1. Initialization: The Kalman filter is initialized with the necessary parameters, including the state transition matrix (A), input matrix (B), measurement matrix (H), process noise covariance matrix (Q), measurement noise covariance matrix (R), initial state estimate (x0), and initial covariance matrix (P0).
+These parameters define the system dynamics and measurement characteristics, as well as the initial assumptions about the state and uncertainty.

+2. Reading and Filtering Sensor Data: Once the Kalman filter is set up with the proper parameters, it is used to read and filter the sensor data in a loop.
+For each sensor data point acquired from the IoT sensors on the UAV, the Kalman filter performs the prediction and update steps.

+3. Predict Step: The predict() method is called to forecast the upcoming state estimate and covariance using the state transition matrix (A) and the process noise covariance matrix (Q).
+This step predicts the UAV's state based on its previous state, system dynamics, and any external inputs (if applicable).

+4. Update Step: The update() method is called to update the state estimate and covariance using the measurement matrix (H), measurement noise covariance matrix (R), and the actual sensor measurement (y).
+The Kalman filter calculates the Kalman gain (K) to correct the predicted state estimate based on the sensor measurement.

+5. Repeat: The process of reading the sensor data, predicting the state estimate, updating the state estimate with measurements, and repeating this loop for all sensor data points allows the Kalman filter to iteratively refine its estimates of the UAV's true state.

 ## Machine Learning Technologies Implemented